Indian agro-chemical industry can grow over 9 pc notwithstanding Chinese competition: Niti Aayog | Law-Order

 He urged the Agro Chem Federation of India (ACFI) to come out with a document on ease of doing business in agrochemicals.

-The Niti Aayog member was addressing a panel discussion on the occasion of the sixth annual general meeting of ACFI in the national capital.
+The Niti Aayog member was addressing a panel discussion on the occasion of the sixth annual general meeting of ACFI in the national capital on Wednesday.

 ''The agrochemical industry has achieved a miracle growth of nine per cent... much of this growth rate has happened during the Covid-19 pandemic years when the production activities were seriously disrupted,'' he said.